christinabeckaskenaizer/Whimzee/journals/santiago_bothe.md

 Today I worked on:

-- Setting up the projects base configuration files
+- Setting up the project's base configuration files

 - Learning how to manage merge requests with my teammates